killerducky/learn-to-play-go.github.io/content/lessons/faq.md

 # | FAQ
 ## Frequently asked questions about Go rules and other stuff

 > Some questions come up repeatadly (and quite naturally) when one is learning the game.
-If you are not sure about some situation, chances are you will find your answer below
+If you are not sure about some situation, chances are you will find your answer below.
+You can link to any particular answer just by opening it up and then sharing the URL.

 **Questions about rules**